Independent Credit Bearing Courses

 Cornell Off-Campus Courses

 - Students traveling on Cornell off-campus courses are required to participate in the group travel arranged by the Office of International and Off-Campus Studies.
-The Office of International and Off-Campus studies may arrange travel to accommodate a student wishing to extend their stay in the destination city/country provided that the student: 1) secure permission from the course instructor and contact the Office of International and Off-Campus Studies before group transportation has been purchased and 2) pays any additional travel costs associated with the extended stay.
+The Office of International and Off-Campus studies may arrange travel to accommodate a student wishing to extend their stay in the destination city/country provided that the student: 1) secure permission from the course instructor and the Office of Off-Campus Studies before group transportation has been purchased and 2) pays any additional travel costs associated with the extended stay or travel adjustments.

 - Initial eligibility is determined at the time the non-refundable deposit is made.
 Students who have paid the deposit and are denied participation at the time of the initial eligibility check will be refunded their deposits.
 Final eligibility is determined one month before the course.
-If a student is placed on academic or disciplinary probation (or financial probation, for students who have petitioned to apply their need-based financial aid to a pre-approved program) between the time of the initial check and the final check, his/her participation will be reviewed by the course instructor, the Associate Dean and the Dean of Students.
+If a student is placed on academic, disciplinary, or financial probation between the time of the initial check and the final check, their participation will be reviewed by the course instructor, the Associate Dean, and the Dean of Students.
 The student may be removed from the course or may be given permission to participate with clearly established guidelines.
-Should a student be placed on disciplinary probation after the final eligibility check but prior to the departure date for the off-campus course he/she will be removed from the course.
+Should a student be placed on disciplinary probation after the final eligibility check but prior to the departure date for the off-campus course they will be removed from the course.
 Faculty members retain full discretion as to student enrollment in their courses.

 - In addition to fulfilling all eligibility and payment requirements, students participating in Cornell Off-Campus Courses are required to:

-- attend all pre-departure sessions held by the faculty instructor, Student Health Services, and the Office of International & Off-Campus Studies;
+- attend all pre-departure sessions held by the faculty instructor, Student Health Services, and the Office of Off-Campus Studies;

-- complete and submit all documents required by the faculty instructor, Student Health Services, and/or the Office of International & Off-Campus Studies; and
+- complete and submit all documents required by the faculty instructor, Student Health Services, and/or the Office of Off-Campus Studies; and

-- fulfill additional requirements, as defined in writing by the faculty instructor and the Office of International & Off-Campus Studies.
+- fulfill additional requirements, as defined in writing by the faculty instructor and the Office of Off-Campus Studies.

 - Students who drop or are removed from an off-campus course are only eligible for refunds of monies not already committed as a result of their anticipated participation, less the non-refundable deposit.
-A student’s refund may also be reduced if his/her non-participation in the course results in a higher per student cost on an existing contract with a third-party organization (e.g. Tour Company).
+A student’s refund may also be reduced if their non-participation in the course results in a higher per student cost on an existing contract with a third-party organization (e.g. tour company).
 Students who drop or are removed from an off-campus course less than 60 days prior to the start of the course is scheduled to begin are liable for payment of the full cost of the program.
-The Office of International & Off-Campus Studies will provide information to assist students with their inquiries regarding changes to existing flight reservations.
+The Office of Off-Campus Studies will provide information to assist students with their inquiries regarding changes to existing flight reservations.

 Off-Campus Study through Outside Provider